-Image of Gilbert from his trial: Law Library of Congress
+Image of the pirate Gilbert from his trial: Law Library of Congress

 Captain Henry D. Trotter: Wikpedia